What is the EU doing?

 The EU protects women and children from gender-based and domestic violence through legislation and practical measures.

 The EU Gender Equality Strategy 2020-2025 confirms that the European Commission will do all it can to prevent and combat gender-based violence, support and protect victims, and hold perpetrators accountable.
-The Gender Equality Strategy provides for an ambitious set of measures for ending gender-based violence.
+The Gender Equality Strategy provides for an ambitious set of measures for ending gender-based violence against women and domestic violence.

 The Council of Europe Convention on preventing and combating violence against women and domestic violence – the ‘Istanbul Convention’ – is the benchmark for international standards in this field.
 The EU signed the Convention in 2017, signalling the intention to become a party to this most advanced human rights agreement on protecting women from violence.
 Concluding the EU’s accession is a key priority for the Commission.